 “We hope to introduce them throughout the United States,” said John Metzer, owner of Metzer Farms.
 “Our ultimate goal is to have them recognized as a distinct breed by the American Poultry Association.”

-Ideally, they should have the same type as the white variety: the same size, with a medium-length neck, a fat head and a short, stout beak.
-The bill and feet should be a pinkish-red.
+Ideally, they should have the same type as the white variety: the same size, with a medium-length neck, a fat head, and a short, stout beak.
+The bill and feet should be pinkish-red.

 “It should be a small, stocky, rounded plump little goose,” said Konecny.